 What Deadline?!
 Keeping yourself & Others On-Track in Grant Development – October 2024

 Nobody enjoys the last-minute scramble to complete a project, and while not all funders give grant-seekers the benefit of time to develop their proposals, forward planning and savvy management can lead to much stronger grant applications.
-In this session, Hanover will share best practices for managing the different phases of grant development, including ways to keep yourself and your team working towards important project milestones.
+This session covers best practices for managing the different phases of grant development, including ways to keep yourself and your team working towards important project milestones.

 Introduction to Grantseeking for Administrators – August 2024